Co-Curricular Club Expo

 When: Saturdays and/or Wednesday afternoons terms 3 and 4

-Where: Hagley park on Saturdays and various venues on Wednesdays
+Where: Nga Puna Wai Indoor Centre on Saturdays and various venues on Wednesdays

-You will need a rangi netball dress, available from the uniform shop, and navy shorts to wear underneath.
-Saturday costs between $120-$250 and Wednesdays $40 per person per term.
+You will need a Rangi Ruru netball dress, available from the uniform shop, and navy shorts to wear underneath.
+Saturday (including Supernet/Wednesday netball) costs between $210-$280 and Wednesday only Netball $40 per person per term.
 Trials are held in term 1, socials teams do not need a trial.
 Saturday comp starts end of April and there will be games during the holidays.

 All trials at school courts.
 Additional trials to occur during last week of Term 1, across all age groups

-Rowing is a sport which requires a large amount of commitment, year 9’s are unable to row in term 1 but can join in term 4.
-There is a monthly fee of $780 gold sheeted over 6 months plus additional costs depending on where nationals take place.
-You will need the Rangi Rowing compulsory uniform and you will also need your own bike.
+Rowing is a sport which requires a large amount of commitment, Year 9’s are unable to row in term 1 but can join in term 4.

-Sign-ups open at the end of Term 3
+Sign-ups for Learn to Row open at the end of Term 3.

 Leader: Olivia Ling

-When: Rugby 1st XV (combined team with two other schools) – Wednesday games 3pm-4:30pm in Term 2 & 3.
-Rugby 7’s is tournament based in Term 4.
+When: Rugby 1st XV (combined team with other schools) and is played on a Wednesday afternoon from 3.30pm-5.00pm in Terms 2 and 3.
+Rugby 7’s tournament is in Term 4.

-Rugby 1st XV trainings are held on the Rangi Ruru school field and games are played at Burnside Park.
+Where: Rugby 1st XV trainings are held on the Rangi Ruru school field and games are played at Burnside Park each week on a Wednesday.
+The Sports Office is exploring the option of attending a rugby tournament during Winter Tournament Week in Term 3.

-Commitment to all trainings is vital, particularly for new players to learn safe contact techniques.
+Commitment to all trainings is vital, particularly for new players to the sport so they can learn safe contact techniques.

 Sign-ups open for Rugby 7s at the end of Term 3.